Phorever People

 "Phorever People" is a song by Scottish electronic dance music band the Shamen.
 It features vocals by American singer Jhelisa Anderson and was released in December 1992 by One Little Indian as a single from their fifth album, Boss Drum (1992).
 The single topped the US Billboard Hot Dance Club Play chart and was another hit for the group in the UK, going to number five on the UK Singles Chart.
-It also became a top-10 hit in Denmark and Ireland, while reaching the top 20 in Austria, Finland, France and Sweden.
+It also became a top-10 hit in Denmark and Ireland, while reaching the top 20 in Austria, Finland, France, Israel and Sweden.
 A music video, directed by British director Richard Heslop, was made to accompany the song.